 Porophyllum are 3,00 €uro each.

-Please scroll down slowly and read this page before entering the Porophyllum catalogue
+Please scroll down slowly and read this page before entering the Porophyllum list

 On this page we give you some information about the Porophyllum Saxifrages

 On this page we want to give you some general and growing info about the Porophyllum Saxifraga's we grow and sell.